 Traditional port varieties, mainly Touriga Nacional and Touriga Franca with some Sousão from the older dry stone terraced vineyards at La Rosa.

-The 2014 Vintage will age well for many decades but is also a lighter style vintage port that can be appreciated when young.
+The 2015 Vintage will age well for many decades but is also a lighter style vintage port that can be appreciated when young.
 Drink as a digestif with cheese, chocolates or on its own.
 Remember to decant the port after it has thrown a deposit.
-This will happen after it has been a few years in bottle.
+This will happen after it has been in bottle a few years.

 QUALITY & ENVIRONMENT